Navigator - Curriculum | ISTARI

 “We will bankrupt ourselves in the vain search for absolute security.”

-Dwight D. Eisenhower, 34th President of the United States, 1961
+Dwight D. Eisenhower, 34th President of The United States, 1961

 Day 3 - Afternoon